-Run Home Assistant on VMware ESXi as Debian VM
+Run Home Assistant on VMware ESXi

 Updated: December 2, 2022.
 Debian 10 is not supported any more for running Home Assistant Supervised.
 For a supported configuration, you need Debian 11 (Bullseye).
 The steps in this blog are updated to install Home Assistant as Debian 11 VM in VMware ESXi.

 Home Assistant Supervised provides the full Home Assistant experience on a regular operating system.
 The Supervisor is not just an application but it is a full appliance that manages the whole system.
-Home Assistant supervised is only supported on a Debian 11 (Bullseye) Operating System.
+Home Assistant supervised is only supported on a Debian 12 Operating System.
 Below are the steps described on how to install Home Assistant Supervised as Virtual Machine on a Debian 11 (Bullseye) Operating System in VMware ESXi.

 Configure the Virtual Machine hardware specifications

-• Download the Debian-11.5.0-amd64.netinst.iso, Link
+• Download the debian-live-12.1.0-amd64-standard.iso, Link

 • Make a connection to the ESXi host: https://<ip-address>/ui